CHAPTERS 27-29

 +

 Heather lay still with her eyes closed and senses dulled.
 At least she could do that much, drown it out for a while.
-She wanted to go home.
-James had to fix this, but he had made it clear he didn’t intend to do anything.
+She could hardly allow herself to think before the horrific implications of her new state of being pushed her to the edge.

 She dimly heard the door open.
-Pulling herself to full awareness, she lifted her shoulders and twisted to see James enter the room with a guard.
+Pulling herself to full awareness, she opened her eyes to see James enter the room with a guard.
+He looked like a zombie, dark circles under shadowed eyes, holding what appeared to be gray gym shorts in one hand.

-“I didn’t mean to make you wait so long,” he said.
+“I hope I didn’t make you wait too long,” he said.
 “I’m going to take you through those doors over there to the main part of my lab, but before I release your wrists, remember the energy unit in your chest isn’t tied down well beyond the tape, and there are very makeshift supports in your head for the neural network.
-I had to throw it together quickly at gunpoint…So please don’t try anything reckless, okay?”
+I had to throw it together on a time crunch…So please don’t try anything reckless, okay?”

-“Okay…” She felt like he was threatening her.
+It sounded like he was threatening her.
+She glared at him.
+“Fine.”

 He avoided her gaze while he checked along the underside of the table for the straps’ release button.
 The metal bands snapped back into the table.
-Heather held a tentative metal palm over the energy unit and sat up.
+Heather held a tentative metal palm over the energy unit in her chest and sat up.
 Her body hummed softly as it moved.

 She grudgingly accepted his arm to steady her as she lowered her feet to the floor.
 She locked out her knees so they wouldn’t buckle and stood still for a moment, noticing the pressure sensors in her limbs.
-She wasn’t confident she could walk without stumbling.
 Compared to her organic body, the tactile sense in Larkspur’s android was crude at best.

 She looked at the gym shorts.
 “Are those for me?”